ddediu/AdhereR/online-only-doc/compute_event_durations/compute_event_durations.md

 <a name="Table-2"></a>**Table 2:** First 10 rows of example prescribing
 data

-### Periods of undocumented supply (optional)
+### Special periods (optional)

-During certain periods, patients may use medications from other supplies than what is recorded in the dispensing data.
-Typical examples of such periods are hospitalisations, incarcerations, or similar.
-If this information is available, the necessary dataset includes 3 variables for each unmonitored period: *patient unique identifier*, *start date*, and *end date* of unmonitored period.
+During certain periods, medication use may differ from what is expected based on the available data.
+Typical examples of such periods are hospitalisations, holidays, incarcerations, or similar.
+If available, these periods can be taken into account during computation of durations.
+The minimum required information are: *patient unique identifier*, *start date*, and *end date* of special periods.
+Optional columns are *type* (indicating the type of special situation), *customized instructions* how to handle a specific period, and *medication type* (from those specified in dispensing and prescription datasets).

-For demonstration purposes, we included a sample dataset containing hospitalization periods (one per row) for 10 patients over a period of roughly 18 months (28 events in total).
+For demonstration purposes, `AdhereR` uses a sample dataset containing hospitalization periods (one per row) for 10 patients over a period of roughly 18 months (28 events in total).
 Each row represents an individual hospitalisation period of a patient for whom event durations